Article written by Linda Grace,

 Moss Lake is a moderately easy 2.5 mile hike.
 Moss Lake is an iconic Adirondack lake trail.
 It is a popular destination to hike, bike, run, x-country ski and snowshoe.
 The motor-less lake is small enough that it can easily be paddled and explored in a day, and also offers many quiet and picturesque paddling spots.
 The hiking trail can be muddy in spots following rainy periods and travels some mild up and down terrain.

-To get to Moss Lake take the Big Moose Road in Eagle Bay, drive about three miles and the trailhead parking is on the left.
+Moss Lake take the Big Moose Road in Eagle Bay, drive about three miles and the

 Lock and Dam - Easy 2 miles.
 This is an easy, family-friendly trail.
 From the trailhead, the trail heads immediately into the woods and is very flat until about 0.4 miles, where there is a short, fairly easy hill.
 At about 0.9 miles there is another trail that turns off to the left and follows a snowmobile trail up a hill known as Humphrey Hill.
 Keep going straight on the main trail.
 The very last part of the trail becomes more like a gully as the trail slopes down to an open grassy area at the top of the picture perfect falls.
 A short side trail to the left (south) of the dam leads to the bottom of the lock and dam.
 The lock and dam was originally built in 1888, in order to improve the very rough transportation conditions of the time.
 A train would carry passengers coming from the McKeever area (what was called the Moose River Settlement) to “Jones Camp” which used to be located near the lock and dam.
 The passengers would then board a steamboat named "The Fawn” and continue up the river to the Fulton Chain of lakes.